EberlyODL/phys010sjv11/why_is_the_sky_dark_.md

 Of the two, dark matter is the one we are the closest to making some tangible progress in finding out what it is.
 Dark energy is more mysterious and more thought provoking.

 Let us first start with the beginning, before dark matter and dark energy comes a more fundamental and seemingly simple question.
-Why is the sky dark?
+Why is the sky dark?(hint: **The reason the sky is dark is not because of dark matter or dark energy!**)

 Look at this fun video from the Perimeter Institute for Theoretical physics.